eriknyquist/nedry/README.rst

    This is optional, but there is only 1 default stream announcement phrase, so you might want to add some of your own.
-Each time a streamer goes live, one of phrases is picked randomly for the announcement.
-Phrases may contain format tokens (see the "@BotName !help addphrase" command for more information about format tokens). e.g.
+Each time a streamer goes live, one of your stream announcement phrases is picked randomly for the announcement.
-   "@BotName !addphrase some custom phrase":
+   Phrases may contain format tokens (see the "@BotName !help addphrase" command for more information about format tokens). e.g. "@BotName !addphrase some custom phrase":

    .. image:: images/add_phrase.png